-Currently, regular meetings are held monthly.
+Brisbane Sunday Traders meetings are now held conjointly with the Traders for a Cause Inc. club.
+Currently the joint meetings are held bi-monthly.
 Visitors are welcome and there is no need to book.
 The cost of attending a meeting is $10.
 For those who wish to attend regularly it is necessary to join and the cost of annual membership is $5 which also gives access to the members' section of the website.
 It is a requirement of Incorporation to notify those intending to join that the club does not have Public Liability Insurance.

-All profits from meeting fees and dues are used to increase the size of the club trading account and profits derived from trading the account are distributed to charities.
+All profits from meeting fees and dues are used to increase the size of the club trading account, make donations to charitable causes and profits derived from trading the club's account are distributed to charities.

 President - Traders for a Cause Inc.